Doc at the Radar Station: Packaging

 The album cover was painted by Don Van Vliet.
-It was placed at number forty-nine on Rolling Stone's 100 Greatest Album Covers.
+It was placed at number forty-nine on Rolling Stones 100 Greatest Album Covers in November 14, 1991 issue.

 Background

 Although about half of the album's songs are based on old musical ideas, Mike Barnes states that "most of the revamping work built on skeletal ideas and fragments ... would have mouldered away in the vaults had they not been exhumed and transformed into full-blown, totally convincing new material".
-The tracks "A Carrot is as Close as a Rabbit Gets to a Diamond", "Flavor Bud Living" and "Brickbats" were originally intended and recorded for the proposed album Bat Chain Puller but it wasn't released due to Frank Zappa owning the master tapes as DiscReet cofounders Herb Cohen and Zappa feuded over the production of the album, because Cohen funded the production with Zappa's royalty checks.
+The tracks "A Carrot is as Close as a Rabbit Gets to a Diamond", "Flavor Bud Living" and "Brickbats" were originally intended and recorded for the unreleased album Bat Chain Puller.

-John French rejoins the Magic Band for this album.
-He plays guitar on all songs, plus bass guitar on "Sheriff of Hong Kong", and drums on the tracks "Ashtray Heart" and "Sheriff of Hong Kong" and marimba on "Making Love To A Vampire With A Monkey On My Knee".
+John French (the original drummer in the Magic Band) rejoined Beefheart for this album.
+He played guitar on all songs, plus bass ("Sheriff of Hong Kong"), drums ("Ashtray Heart" and "Sheriff of Hong Kong"), and marimba ("Making Love to a Vampire with a Monkey on My Knee").
 He also sings the second vocal on "Dirty Blue Gene".